Nalini combines her love of meaning, analysis, and critical thinking with movies, media, and discussion to bring a different perspective.

 Lyric Analysis: "Good Intent"

 Throughout the song, we hear the importance of "good intent."
-The way these words are sung and repeated serve various purposes throughout the song.
+The way these words are sung and repeated serves various purposes throughout the song.

 "I know you didn't mean it, boy you meant so well."

-This part sung in the song echo the words the husband has told the wife, and the way these words are sung reflect how she feels about it.
+This part sung in the song echo the words the husband has told the wife, and the way these words are sung reflects how she feels about it.

 "You know you shouldn't be there but it's way past bed" and "The pennies are cascading down your wishing well, I know you didn't mean it when you counted to ten"

 These parts in the song reflect a childlike accountability.
-The husband has done wrong and is making explanations and excuses for it, which reflect a lack of follow through, a lack of thinking of the consequences of his actions, and ultimately a lack of accountability.
+The husband has done wrong and is making explanations and excuses for it, which reflects a lack of follow-through, a lack of thinking of the consequences of his actions, and ultimately a lack of accountability.

 "It's not enough to say it's not what's in your heart, You've tainted every moment 'till death do us part"

 These lyrics further emphasize what the husband said and did and the wife's perspective regarding this.

 "You've got your reputation and your good intent.
 Such a good intent."